jponge/website/_posts/2022-03-09-a-workflow-for-experiments-in-git-scratchpad-branches.md

 My workflow to implement features is not very surprising:

-1. I spawn a new branch off the `main` branch,
+1. I spawn a new branch from the `main` branch,
 2. I prepare changes in one or a few commits,
 3. I open a pull-request and ask for peer-review,
 4. (goto 1)